-If you’re still undecided, here’s five good reasons to take a career break in 2022:
+And if you’re still undecided about whether it’s the right choice for you, here’s five good reasons to take a career break in 2023:

 You’re feeling burnt out

-After the past 18 months it’s not surprising that so many people are feeling burnt out.
-While working from home has improved life for some, it has also increased the amount of time others spend at their desks.
+For many of us, the last couple of years have seen us working from home more.
+While this has improved life for some, it has also increased the amount of time others spend at their desks.

 Nowadays many jobs demand a lot from their employees.
 With the ever increasing ease of contacting colleagues and the relentless accessibility of social media, it’s easier than ever to be on call 24/7.